 Mount Sugarloaf is a popular spot for families to visit with picnic, BBQs and toilet facilities and plenty of parking available.
-There’s also other walks around the area that you can do.
+There are also other walks around the area that you can do.

-One of the favourite pastimes for kids is bringing flattened cardboard for plastic toboggans and sliding down the short but steep grassy hill below the top parking lot.
+One of the favourite pastimes for kids is bringing flattened cardboard or plastic toboggans and sliding down the short but steep grassy hill below the top parking lot.

 Bring a picnic and enjoy some food after your walk up to the summit.
 There’s plenty of picnic tables around to sit and enjoy the views down to the coast.

 For more information about Mount Sugarloaf, visit the Visit Lake Mac website.